edgardcunha/wtestbeds2023/README.md

 # Overview

-This repository brings together all the data, and the commands used to generate this data, demonstrated in the article "FABRIC Testbed from the Eyes of a Network Researcher" sent to WTESTBEDS 2023 - 2st Testbeds Workshop.
+This repository serves as a comprehensive archive of the data and associated command scripts presented in the article "FABRIC Testbed from the Eyes of a Network Researcher," originally submitted to the  WTESTBEDS 2023 - 2nd Testbeds Workshop.

 # FABRIC